eduardoboucas/buildtimes/_posts/2015-06-07-include-media-v1-3-released.markdown

 ## Content-specific breakpoints (or tweakpoints)

-With content-specific media queries — or tweakpoints, as coined by Hugo on [his SitePoint article](http://www.sitepoint.com/breakpoints-tweakpoints-sass/) — you can refer to breakpoints or media expressions that only exist within a certain module or component.
+With content-specific media queries — or tweakpoints, as coined by [Jeremy Keith on Adactio](https://adactio.com/journal/6044) — you can refer to breakpoints or media expressions that only exist within a certain module or component.
 In its essence, the idea is the same as defining on-the-fly breakpoints, where breakpoint values that only make sense for a certain element shouldn't pollute the global breakpoint list.
 However, it takes it one step further and allow those values to be defined an reused multiple times within the component.
 Here's an example.

 {% highlight sass linenos %}
 // _my-component.scss